Youstart-Labs/SummerTraining2018/00_WEB_BASICS/1_HTML_CSS/README.md

 * Tabler docs : [Tabler Github](https://tabler.github.io/tabler/docs/index.html)
 * Bootstrap Grid : [Grid](https://getbootstrap.com/docs/4.0/layout/grid/)
 * Flex Layout : [W3C link](https://www.w3schools.com/bootstrap4/bootstrap_flex.asp)
+* Use Bootstrap search bar to search topics like Spacing, Containers, Layout, Colors, Background Colors, Flex to understand how the below given assignment can be completed.

 Checkout the screens given in `layouts` folder and try to implement them from scratch using bootstrap 4.
 You can change colors and images/text etc. However look of page should be same in terms of postionig of elements.